TCLee/TCGoogleStreetView/README.md

   // Replace with your own API key generated using Google APIs Console. static NSString * const kTCGoogleMapsAPIKey = @"YOUR-API-KEY";
   ```

+###Unit Tests
+TCGoogleStreetView includes a suite of unit tests in the `TCGoogleStreetViewTests` directory.
+The unit test framework used is **XCTest**, so you can run the unit tests easily from XCode using the shortcut &#8984;U.

 ##See Also
 * Google Maps SDK for iOS - <https://developers.google.com/maps/documentation/ios/>